nebuly-ai/optimate/apps/accelerate/forward_forward/README.md

 And don't forget to [leave a star ⭐](https://github.com/nebuly-ai/nebullvm/stargazers) if you appreciate the project!
 If you have any questions about the implementation, [open an issue](https://github.com/nebuly-ai/nebullvm/issues) or contact us in the [community chat](https://discord.gg/RbeQMu886J).

+## Contributing

+We welcome contributions of all kinds, including new features, improved infrastructure, and better documentation.
+If you're interested in contributing, please see the linked page for more information on how to get involved.

+A special thanks to [Additi Pandey](https://github.com/cyclotomicextension) for her amazing contribution to the Forward-Forward module.